jack-brosnan/DivideWise/README.md

 The index page serves as the main dashboard for users, displaying a list of their created spaces.
 It includes clear navigation options and responsive design to ensure seamless accessibility on smaller screens.

-- **Desktop View:**
-  The layout includes a navigation bar, a list of spaces with quick access to view details, and action buttons for creating new spaces.
-Pagination is implemented for large lists of spaces.

-- **Mobile View:**
-  The mobile layout stacks elements vertically for better usability on smaller screens.
-The navigation bar is replaced with a collapsible menu for easy navigation.

 ![Index Page Desktop Placeholder](static/images/readme/dividewise_wireframe-index.png)

 ---